quantum-package-manager/quantum/README.md

 # Quantum
 ## A Package Manager that doesn't screw with your system

-Quantum is primarily a non-root pkg manager that installs things to a users home directory.<br>This feature was originally created so that computers running SEMCOS wouldn't have death by package manager, but then we split off into a seperate project.
+Quantum is primarily a non-root package Manager, that aims to be able to install a wide variety of software without messing with `/`
+We also aim to be fast and user friendly, both to use and to write build files for.
+This was originally so [SEMC OS](https://github.com/semissioncontrol/semcOS) wouldnt have death by it's own package manager.<br>

 Build Dependencies are `lua5.3` & `premake5` available on Void Linux, Arch Linux, & Gentoo Linux (there's probably more)<br>
 Arch Linux: `lua53`<br>